vishnus1793/Obsidian_Notes/Prompt.md

 6. What's the one piece of knowledge about [Topic] that could make me unstoppable ?
 7. What's the single most powerful mental model for mastering [topic]?
 8. Teach me how to control my mind so nothing external can break me.
 9. I don't just want to memorize [insert subject].
 I want to deeply understand it. and apply it in real life.
-Design an interactive learning experience with case studies, real-world problem-lving
+Design an interactive learning experience with case studies, real-world problem-living